ezampino/mtip-tutorial/docs/index.md

 ### Agenda

-**Note: This content is still under development; each lesson includes time for putting it into practice.**
+**Note: This content is still under development; timing of each lesson is approximate and includes time for putting it into practice.**

 - 9am PT [Lesson 1: Introduction to agile project management techniques](lessons/Lesson1.md)
 - 10am PT [Lesson 2: Introduction to RedCap for team onboarding](lessons/Lesson2.md)